Friday 17th May 2019

 An agile conference that you can attend from home, that creates connections with people in different parts of the world.
 With a mix of presented talks, a chance to discuss topics you are interested in with fellow participants and plenty of breaks and energisers to keep you going.

-Tickets are strictly limited to 25 people by the remote technology, set a reminder to make sure you get yours!
+Tickets are £40 each and strictly limited to 25 people by the remote technology, get yours quick!

 Aino Vonge Corry